How to Choose the Best Water Filtration System

 Overview of Water Filtration Systems

 Once you understand what’s in your water, you can choose the right filtration system to address those concerns.
 Modern water filtration technology offers a variety of solutions, each designed to tackle different contaminants.
-The three most popular types are activated carbon filters, whole-home filtration systems, and reverse osmosis (RO) systems.
+Three common options are activated carbon filters, whole-home filtration systems, and reverse osmosis (RO) systems — each suited to different water problems.

 Activated Carbon Filters